benarent/miner_exporter_ao/README.md

 # AppOptics Dashboard Setup

-I've included a barebone `dashboard.yaml` which can be used to setup a prefrabricated Helium Dashboard.
+I've included a barebone `dashboard.yaml` which can be used to setup a pre-frabricated Helium Dashboard.

 ## Building / Dev